souravjain540/scraping-amazon-article/readme.md

 For example, let's take a look at how we find the selector for the product title:
 ![Product title selector in DevTools](images/dev-tools-example.png)

 The product title selector we've deduced is `span#productTitle`.
 This selector targets all `span` elements with the id of `productTitle`.
-Lucky for us, there's only one such element on the page - exactly what we're after.
+Luckily, there's only one such element on the page - exactly what we're after.

-Using the same principle combined with a sprinkle of trial and error, we can find the selectors for the remaining data points.
+We can find the selectors for the remaining data points using the same principle combined with a sprinkle of trial and error.
 Next, let's write a function that uses a [Cheerio object](https://cheerio.js.org/docs/api/interfaces/CheerioAPI) of the product page as input and outputs our extracted data in a structured format.

 Initially, we'll focus on scraping simple data points, leaving the more complex ones, like image URLs and product attributes overview, for later.